ItzSwirlz/DuckHuntDisassembly/NOTES.md

 Being set to 07 the duck is turning again?
 Being set to 04, 08 does nothing, higher than that causes overflow

+## The targets
+It looks like the game will not progress past:
+- if you shoot the duck and it falls
+- if the dog shows it caught the duck

+if $00BC is set to 0x1.
+Might be basically some boolean value.
+Setting it to "TargetFinishedFalling"

 ## The bottom bar
 I assume, you reading this, you know how it works; it blinks the duck #, if you hit it, its red, otherwise it goes to the next one.
 Then, in a nerdly satisfying way, it shifts all the ducks you hit to see if its enough to keep the game going.